risdatamamal/floorprice-status-discord-bot/README.md

 This was created for my Discord server, but I wanted to share it with added flexibility for anyone to use.

-This relies on the API hosted at https://api.coingecko.com
+This relies on the Magiceden API hosted at https://api-mainnet.magiceden.dev